rizwansoaib/whatsapp-monitor/README.md

 ### 📨 Sending Annoying Messages 💋 to someone can prevent 📴 the person from contacting you 💔.

-  **Don't Send many messages at a time WhatsApp may block your Account**
+<h3 align="center" >Don't Send many messages at a time WhatsApp may block your Account </h3>